alexamies/chinesedict-js/README.md

 CCASE 3.0](https://creativecommons.org/licenses/by-sa/3.0/).

 The build/gen_dictionary.js file is Nodejs command line utility to generate the dictionary file.
+This utility assumes the tab separated variable format of the words.txt file in the [Chinese Notes](https://github.com/alexamies/chinesenotes.com) project.
 To generate the dictionary use the command

 ```
 cd build